-Firstly, it is worth clarifying what going green in your workplace really means.
-A green workplace can be defined as an environmentally friendly, resource-efficient and socially responsible one.
+Firstly, it is worth clarifying what going green in your workplace means.
+A greener workplace can be defined as an environmentally friendly, resource-efficient and socially responsible one.

-As described by environmental and animal welfare advocate charity WWF, in order to go green you must first undertake an assessment of your workplace to understand the initial situation.
+As described by environmental and animal welfare advocate charity WWF, to go green you must first assess your workplace to understand the initial situation.
 Using the results, you should then create an annual plan for your workplace policy and procedures for sustainability that is geared towards minimizing your negative impact on the environment.

 1) Increasing Workforce Morale

 Working in a green office has been shown to improve productivity by simply providing a nicer environment for everyone to work with.
 One example of research supporting this statement comes from the University of Exeter in England.